-SPEA-V 336 Management Concepts and Applications II in Private and Public Organizations (3 cr.)
-P: SPEA-V 236 Management Concepts and Applications I in Private and Public Organizations.
-This Course exposes students to a variety of theories and concepts about individuals, groups, processes, and structures in organizations.
+SPEA-V 336 Managing External Collabroration and Networks (3 cr.)
+P: SPEA-V 185.
+This course exposes students to a variety of theories and concepts about individuals, groups, processes, and structures in organizations.
 A strong emphasis will be placed on the application of these theories and concepts to improving decision making, employee work-related attitudes, and performance.
 Specific topics covered in the course include organizational structure and design; work motivation and job satisfaction; communications; leadership; work groups and teams; organizational power and politics; performance; organizational change and innovation; human resources management practices; and diversity.
-This is the second course in a two-semester management sequence that begins with V 236 Management Concepts and Applications I.
+This is the second course in a two-semester management sequence that begins with V 236 Managing and Leading Organizations.